natkiypie/cs261-Data-Structure-Handbook/array.md

 <h1>Use Cases</h1>

 <ul>
-  <li>Storing and accessing a sequence of objects
+  <li>Anything that requires storing and accessing a sequence of objects
 </ul>

 <h1>Example</h1>